HabtamuGebeyehuAlamineh/Ethiopian-Socioeconomic-Survey/README.md

 ## Usage

-To use these files, you can download them and open them in a CSV reader like Excel or use a programming language  R for analysis.
+I am using a programming language  R for analysis.